 The first pair of values should give the coordinates of the bottom left corner of the plotting area and the second pair should give the coordinates of the top right corner.
 The coordinate on the horizontal axis should be given first in each pair.
 Note that the order in which these points are given is important because it defines up, down, left and right for subsequent graphical operations.

 The base Frame of the returned Plot will be a new Frame which is created by this function to represent the coordinate system of the underlying graphics system (graphical coordinates).
 It is given a Frame index of 1 within the Plot.
 The choice of base Frame (Base attribute) should not, in general, be changed once a Plot has been created (although you could use this as a way of moving the plotting area around on the plotting surface).

-’ s current Frame becoming the current Frame of the
+Frame becoming the current Frame of the Plot.

 An error will result if the Frame supplied (or the base Frame if a FrameSet was supplied) is not 2-dimensional.

-A null Object pointer (AST__NULL) will be returned if this function is invoked with the AST error status set, or if it should fail for any reason.
+A null Object pointer (AST__NULL) will be returned if this function is invoked with STATUS set to an error value, or if it should fail for any reason.